jorge-ramirez-upm/RepTate/README.rst

 RepTate: Rheology of Entangled Polymers: Toolkit for the Analysis of Theory and Experiment
 ==========================================================================================

+New implementation of RepTate in python:
-RepTate with a dual user interface: text and GUI.
+- Dual user interface:
+    - Graphical User Interface (GUI), using pyqt.
+    - Command Line Interface (CL) for batch processing
+- Works on Windows, Linux and Mac.

 More info: